 The systems and rules of corporation concerning the wealth allocation – such as wages and salaries have been always questioned.
 Particularly, the working class has not been treated well, and many workers felt that they had been exploited due to the weak bargaining positions.
 Under the circumstances, such things as labor unions were organized to protect the interest of working class.
 While they have worked with the collective bargaining power over wages, benefits, and their working conditions, having even engaged in lobbying activities and electioneering, they were counter-productive, and ironically may have caused the diminishing job opportunities for the working class.

 It appears there are two areas that need to be changed: 1) poor utilization of human resource, 2) inefficient wealth allocations.
 These two points are our problems but at the same time our opportunities.
-Let me propose to revolutionize the capitalism by introducing a new idea – the class E corporation.
+Let me propose to revolutionize the capitalism by introducing a new idea – the class E corporation and a new tax system.

-The E corporation is not much different from the ordinary corporation, but the stockholders agree to share a fixed proportion (15% is suggested) of the net income from operation to all the workers (including temporary contract workers) by means of bonus on an equal basis – provided that the bonus never exceeds the amount of base annual incomes.
-It commits fully to the equal profit sharing (“EPS”) plan.
-Part-time workers should be eligible to any EPS plan on a pro-rata basis.
+The E corporation is not much different from the ordinary corporation, but the stockholders agree to share a fixed proportion (15% is suggested) of the net income from operation to all the workers (including temporary contract workers and part-time workers) by means of bonus on an equal basis – provided that the bonus never exceeds the amount of base annual incomes.
+It commits fully to the equal profit sharing (“EPS”) plan, and pays EPS bonuses to employees as if they pay income taxes.

 In return, the E corporation receives a special tax status – whereby the capital gain tax is waved.
 Suppose the ordinary capital gain is taxed at a rate of 20%, the shareholders of E corporation will be benefited as much as that.
-This status should be granted only to companies that meet a set of standards – which allow employees to realize higher income through their own efforts.
+This status should be granted only to companies that meet a set of standards – which allow their employees to realize higher income through their own efforts.
+Also, the balance between the cost of EPS plans and the tax benefit needs to be considered.
+(For corporations hiring a small number of employees, special rules and restrictions may apply.)
 Any corporation solely attempting to take advantage of the capital gain tax break should not be eligible.

 If the financial gain from the improved productivity exceeds the cost of financial incentives (EPS plans), this plan works perfectly without tax incentives.
 However, as the productivity improvement may not be as good as we hope to be, our proposal is such that an entire capital gain tax is waived for a 15% operational profit to be equally shared among all the employees.
 Having learned the mechanism of EPS, employees of E corporation will be motivated, at least more than the time when no such plan was available, and a difference must be made.
 Shareholders and employees now share a common interest.
 Perhaps, this has never happened in the history of modern capitalism.